Rupeshbhardwaj002/Rupeshbhardwaj002/README.md

 - 🔭 I’m currently working on **an awesome project in ZenithIndia as a AI intern.**
 - 🌱 I’m currently learning **Advanced MLOps and Langraph(AI Agents)**
 - 👯 I’m looking to collaborate on **Mlops-Capstone-Project-II**
-- 🤔 I’m looking for help with **building robust pipelie for hyperparameter tuning.**
+- 🤔 I’m looking for help with **building robust pipelie and hyperparameter tuning.**
 - 💬 Ask me about **robust ML pipelines and MLOPS**
 - 📫 How to reach me: **bhardwajrupesh933@zohomail.in**
 - ⚡ Fun fact: **I love coffee**